asang001/AnnanUnityTask/README.md

 Annan's Shader Task.
 It include URP Diamond Shader, Subsurface Scattering shader and Silk Stocking shader.

-Shadergraph Screenshots are in the file task.
+Shadergraph Screenshots are in the folder TargetTex&Screenshots.